Commsor Blog

 When brainstorming tactics to encourage engagement, start small.
 A great hack for spurring conversation is to begin by offering discussion prompts in your online community spaces.
 These prompts should be fun questions that any member can answer regardless of their expertise level.

 Engagement opportunities don’t have to be time-intensive for your community.
 Some members may not have time to participate in an hour-long webinar, but do want to contribute to a simple group question.
-The nature of your community will help dictate the direction for your prompts and, over time, you can increase the amount of vulnerability and time that you’re seeking.
+The nature of your community will guide your prompts.

 4. You have to participate, too

-If you want your members to be engaged, you have to be engaged.
-PERIOD.
+If you want your members to be engaged, you must be engaged.

 Your contributions should be supportive, welcoming, and helpful.
-Saying “thank you” and acknowledging great questions and responses are easy ways to be supportive and a cheerleader for your members.
+Saying “thank you” and recognizing good questions and answers are simple ways to support your members.

 5. Be consistent and be thoughtful

 Within your plan, it’s important to also track and measure results.
 Is the community interacting with your discussion prompts?
 Is webinar attendance dropping?
-Looking at the performance data behind your activities can be a great way to evaluate what’s working and what’s not.
+Checking the performance data from your activities can help you see what is working and what isn’t.

 From here, you can test and learn.
-Experimentation is part of community life.
 We won’t know if something works unless we try it.
 If your GIF Wednesday posts consistently get low engagement, that’s OK.
 Go back to the drawing board with these five principles and try something new.

 And finally, give your engagement initiatives time to work.
 Not everything is going to be a smash hit the first time you try it.
 Sometimes it can take a while to build momentum and give members experiences they can consistently expect.